ARM-software/vscode-keil-studio-pack/README.md

 - Red Hat YAML (Identifier: `redhat.vscode-yaml`): This extension provides YAML syntax support when editing `csolution.yml` or `cproject.yml` files.

-- Microsoft C/C++ (Identifier: `ms-vscode.cpptools`): This extension adds smart features such as code completion, compile errors, and go-to-definition to your editor.
+- clangd (Identifier: `llvm-vs-code-extensions.vscode-clangd`): This extension adds smart features such as code completion, compile errors, and go-to-definition to your editor.

-- Microsoft C/C++ Themes (Identifier: `ms-vscode.cpptools-themes`): This extension works in combination with Microsoft C/C++ to provide syntax highlighting.

 ## Install the extensions